-At the age of 15, Miezitis rode the bike most days to Hobart Technical College from her home at Moonah, a journey of some seven kilometres.
+At the age of 15, Miezitis rode the bike most days to Hobart Technical College from her home at Moonah, a journey of about 7 kilometres.

 After she completed her studies, Miezitis took her bike on the train to work so she could ride regularly at lunchtime.
 From her early 20s, she rode it on day trips around Hobart, and took longer tours to Bruny Island to go riding for the weekend.

 Miezitis graduated from Hobart Technical College in 1949 and worked as a commercial artist at Cadbury-Fry-Pascall.

 In the 1950s she was keenly involved in outdoor recreational activities including bushwalking and snow skiing.

 In a 1993 interview with the Museum, Miezitis explained the history of her bike: